-Hidden amidst a group of uninhabited satellite islands in the northern part of the Aegean sea, lies tiny Alonissos.
-Located close to much more touristy Skiathos and Skopelos, Alonissos has stayed an “under the radar” destination for many years, best known for its fantastic marine park rather than its cosmopolitan vibes.
+Located close to much more touristy Skiathos and Skopelos, the tiny Greek Island Alonissos has stayed an “under the radar” destination for many years, best known for its fantastic marine park rather than its cosmopolitan vibes.
 If you enjoy nature, emerald waters, and tranquility, Alonissos should definitely be your next summer stop!

 You will realize that Alonissos is a unique island even before you arrive.
 After the ferry makes its first two stops at the neighboring Skiathos and Skopelos, you will understand that only a handful of visitors were going towards Alonissos.
 But it is precisely that quiet charm that makes it special.